Chief Operations Officer, Jennifer, helps field workers prepare our certified organic turmeric farmland for replanting.

 From the Fields of India to Your Kitchen

 Turmeric harvest was in full swing during our visit.
-The entire community came together to participate in harvest, while various post-harvest processing stations were established.
+The entire community came together to participate, and various post-harvest processing stations were established.
 In the field, harvesters handpicked the turmeric rhizomes from the rich, dark soil.
-Once the rhizomes were unearthed, the havesters sorted the new growth from the older, mother rhizome into large piles.
+Once the rhizomes were unearthed, the harvesters sorted the new growth from the older, mother rhizome into large piles.
 The knobby, older central roots were set aside for replanting, while the young shoots and secondary rhizomes were sent for processing.